goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 From the SharePoint Central Administration opened as a Farm Administrator:

-1. Open "**Security > LDAPCP Configuration > Claim types configuration**" page
+1. Open **Security > LDAPCP Configuration > Claim types configuration** page.
-2. Update the mapping table as the following.
+2. Update the mapping table to match these value:.

 | Claim type                                                    | Entity type | LDAP class | LDAP Attribute to query | LDAP attribute to display | PickerEntity metadata |
 | ------------------------------------------------------------- | ----------- | ---------- | ----------------------- | ------------------------- | --------------------- |